Nick Merriman

 He is known for his contributions to the development of public archaeology and museum studies, and for influencing the heritage sector around issues of cultural diversity, sustainability and the future of collections.

 Early life

-Merriman was born and brought up in Sutton Coldfield, and attended King Edward VI Grammar School in Edgbaston.
+Merriman was born and brought up in Sutton Coldfield.
+In an interview he stated: "my parents left school at 16, so education was not a big factor in the home life, but I was lucky enough to go to a good school and so on, did well academically... dad was always interested in old stuff" He attended the private King Edward VI Grammar School in Edgbaston.
 From collecting old bottles stimulated by his father's collecting of antiques from the junk stores of Birmingham, he graduated to an interest in archaeology, excavating most weekends from the age of 16 at the local Roman site of Wall, Staffordshire.
-He studied Archaeology from 1979 to 1982 at the University of Cambridge, attending St John's College, and spent the summers excavating at the site of Gars-Thunau in Lower Austria.
+He studied archaeology from 1979 to 1982 at the University of Cambridge, attending St John's College, and spent the summers excavating at the site of Gars-Thunau in Lower Austria.

-From 1982 to 1983 he undertook a postgraduate course in Museum Studies at the University of Leicester, after which he returned to Cambridge to study for a PhD which examined social barriers to museum visiting.
+From 1982 to 1983 he undertook a postgraduate course in museum studies at the University of Leicester, after which he returned to Cambridge to study for a PhD which examined social barriers to museum visiting.
 This was later published as 'Beyond The Glass Case: The Past, the Heritage and the Public' (1991).